mattearly/dmpower/README.md

 # dmpower-dungeons-and-dragons-5e

-A interative terminal-based DUNGEONS & DRAGON'S 5E Toolkit.
+A interactive terminal-based DUNGEONS & DRAGON'S 5E Toolkit.
 See the [MANUAL](MANUAL.md) for screenshots and information about the tools.

 ---